Invest in a river that returns the investment — for generations.

 Since 1995, the Big Hole Watershed Committee (BHWC) has been the singular, locally-led organization advancing durable, on-the-ground conservation in the Big Hole River watershed.
 We are known for one thing: putting the resource first — always.

 The Big Hole Conservation Fund makes it easy for everyone who loves this river — businesses, residents, visitors, and anglers — to directly fuel work that keeps the Big Hole clean, cold, connected, and fish-bearing.
-And every private dollar is matched 1:1 with federal grants, multiplying your impact into real water in the river and real restoration on the ground.
+And every private dollar is matched 1:1 with grants, multiplying your impact into real water in the river and real restoration on the ground.

 This is not charity — it is an investment in a working, wild, living river system.
 Every contribution helps us leverage public dollars, align partners, and deliver projects that protect the character and economic backbone of this valley.